Yespo-CDP/yespo-shopify/README.md

 - Automatically register their store domain in Yespo (to get site and web push scripts)
 - Inject site and push scripts into the storefront via Theme App Extensions
 - Install the service worker file for web push notifications using a Shopify App Proxy
+- Send tracking events like MainPage, 404 Page, ProductPage, CustomerData, StatusCart and PurchasedItems from your store to Yespo

 ## Features and Implementation Details